Tag

 Image used with permission by copyright holder

-Now your favorite Hue products work with your Apple devices.
-You can adjust dimming, in certain rooms, sync your lights, set scenes, and more.
+Now your favorite Hue products with your Apple devices.
+You can adjust dimming, change colors in certain rooms, sync your lights, set scenes, and more.
 The Philips Hue Starter Kit is a great way to get started with smart lighting.

 Lifx A19 LED Bulbs are another great HomeKit-compatible option.
 Delivering 1,100 lumens, they’re about as bright as a 75-watt incandescent bulb.
 However, they’re energy-efficient at only 11 watts, and they have a 22-year lifespan.
 With 16 million color options and no hub required, Lifx A19s offers a lot in a compact-sized bulb, including the Candle Color, the first smart LED bulb that can emit multiple colors of light at once.